kewisch/gdata-provider/README.md

 $ npm test
 ```

-You should also run the linter:
+You should also run the linters.
+This will run eslint and check your commit messages.
+Please format
+your messages according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary):

 ```bash
 $ npm run lint